 A cosigner typically is a parent or family member, but they don’t have to be related to you!
 You could also ask a close friend or trusted individual to be your cosigner.
-At the end of the day the cosigner simply needs to meet the financial requirements to be your cosigner.
+At the end of the day the cosigner simply needs to meet the financial requirements and have their personal finances in check to be your cosigner.

 What happens if my cosigner doesn’t pay the rent?

 If you are unable to pay rent and your cosigner does not cover your rent, this can lead to a legal mess.
 A landlord would evict you if your cosigner does not cover the rent, and would most likely pursue legal action against you and your cosigner for the unpaid rent.
-The end result almost certainly would be your cosigner being forced to pay the rent, legal fees, and potentially even more… so make sure you find a cosigner who is both trusted and capable!
+The end result almost certainly would be your cosigner being responsible for the repayment of the rent, legal fees, and potentially even more… so make sure you find a cosigner who is both trusted and capable!